10 Best HVAC Companies in Brandywine, MD

 • Change the position of your blinds seasonally.
 Closing your blinds in the summer blocks some passive solar heat from getting indoors.
 Opening the blinds in the winter allows this same heat to help warm your home.
 Both of these measures help lower the work required from your house's HVAC system.

 • Keep your system clean.
-Cleaning your indoor evaporator coil, grills, condenser fan blades, and ductwork regularly helps keep your HVAC system working efficiently and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.
+Cleaning your grills, indoor evaporator coil, ductwork, and condenser fan blades regularly helps your HVAC system work efficiently and reduces the risk of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system when it starts to look dirty.

 ServiceCost